lawlesst/spotify-bot/README.md

-# Spotify playlist
+# Spotify bot

-Utility for creating Spotify playlists via the [Spotify API](https://developer.spotify.com/documentation/web-api).
+A personal bot leveraging the [Spotify API](https://developer.spotify.com/documentation/web-api) for creating Spotify playlists and managing a listening queue.

+Utilities:

+* [Harvest public radio episodes](./blob/main/scripts/harvest_public_radio_playlist.py) and create Spotify playlists.
+See this [blog post for an overview](https://lawlesst.github.io/notebook/spotify-playlists.html).
+* [Add the NPR hourly news update](./blob/main/scripts/add_show_to_queue.py) to your listening queue.
+This can be scheduled to run throughout the day.

+More details follow for anyone attempting to reuse this code.

 ## Install/setup